aviemet/useInertiaForm/README.md

 ## useDynamicInputs

-Provides methods for adding and removing arrays in form data.
+Provides methods for managing arrays in form data.
 Use it to make a reusable component with your own buttons and styles:

 ```javascript
 const DynamicInputs = ({ children, model, label, emptyData }) => {